ros2/demos/lifecycle/README.rst

    [lc_client] Transition 2 successfully triggered.
    [lc_client] Node lc_talker has current state active.

-makes the lifecycle talker change its state to active.
+Makes the lifecycle talker change its state to active.
-That means all publishers and timers are now activated and herefore the messages are now getting published.
+That means all publishers and timers are now activated and therefore the messages are now getting published.

 .. code-block:: bash